Central Monitoring Services – 24/7/365

 • cellular data access for operation anywhere there is cell phone coverage

-• an in-home base station that is either connected to a regular telephone, or to a WiFi network, an ISDN line, or to a cellular data network.
+• an in-home base station that is either connected to a regular telephone, a WiFi network, a DSL/Broadband line, or to a cellular data network.
 The base station may contain a speaker and microphone

 • some systems will transmit the GPS location of the alarming device